 Fleming's two-year Culinary Management program is designed to provide graduates with strong, entry level culinary management techniques, life skills and interpersonal skills which will contribute to your potential for career advancement in a team-based hospitality environment.

 Why Choose Fleming

 During your studies, you will be required to complete a minimum 160-hour in-school practicum.
-Your final semester involves a 270-hour Applied Project, where you will be involved in the daily operations and management of Fulford's, our in-school restaurant and a 90-hour industry-based placement.
-These workplace experiences will provide you with the opportunity to practice the theories and skills you have been studying in the program.
+Your entire final semester involves a 270-hour Applied Project, where you will be involved in the daily operations and management of Fulford's, our in-school restaurant and a 90-hour industry-based placement.
+These extensive and varied workplace experiences will provide you with the opportunity to practice the theories and skills you have been studying in the program.

-- Station Cook
+- Chef or Cook